When your area is being impacted by wildfire smoke, please consider taking these precautionary measures:

 People with health-related illnesses, particularly respiratory problems, should remain indoors.

 Keep windows and doors closed as much as possible, check to make sure they tightly seal.
 Use the recycle or re-circulate mode on the air conditioner in your home or car.
 Ensure that you are changing the filters in your HVAC according to manufacturers specifications; filters used during smoke events will have to be changed sooner.

 If you'd like to improve the air inside your home, you can also obtain and run a portable indoor air purifier.
 Studies have found air purifiers can reduce fine particulate matter by up to 90% indoors.
 The optimal air purifer contains a HEPA filter and does not generate ozone.
 Find a list of safe options.

-If you want a higher level of protection, consider a mask that is N-95 rated and fits well.
+If you want a higher level of protection, consider a mask that is N-95 or higher rated and fits well.
 N-95 rated masks are designed to filter 95% of airborne particles.

 Keep airways moist by drinking lots of water.
 Breathing through a warm, wet washcloth can also help relieve dryness, however, the CA Department of Public Health recommends these